jdonley/ASAR/README.md

 For more information on the type of research we do visit our supervisor, ***A/Prof Christian Ritz's*** [webpage][5].
 [5]: http://www.uow.edu.au/~critz/

 This particular software project has aims to automatically record spatial audio using our rotating platform hardware.
-The software will send serial commands to the micro-controller in order to rotate the platform.
-It will, at the same time, attempt to start recording the audio on a third party piece of software installed locally.
-If all is successful, support will be added to determine the angle of rotation and visually display this information.
-This project is a Visual C# project and has the capability of being able to display many features of audio, this is currently a stretch goal.
+The software will send serial commands to a micro-controller in order to rotate the platform.
+It will, at the same time, start recording the audio in third party software installed locally.
+Support to determine the angle of rotation and visually display this information will be implemented.
+This project is a Visual C# project and has the capability of displaying many different aspects of live and recorded audio.

 More information will be added here as this project kicks off...